 Much like Portuguese sailors who woke up one day in Macau and felt like having a good feijoada but lacked half the things they needed to make one, these displaced Japanese were forced to get creative too.
 And in the process of piecing together recipes from home, they inadvertently created with a brand new cuisine the world had never seen before.
 Welcome to Aji, where local South American spices, seasonings and ingredients are used to make traditional Japanese style dishes, a fusion concept known as “Nikkei”.

 Opening in 2018, Aji hasn’t garnered any Michelin distinction to date, even though it’s far better than 80% of restaurants in Macau that have.
-While I’m certainly no foodie, food expert, or culinary connoisseur by any means, I think I can adequately speak for the people when visiting such venues.
+While I’m certainly no food expert by any means, I think I can adequately speak for the people when visiting such venues.
 To me, it all comes down to how well the chef can manipulate sometimes unusual or rarely seen ingredients in the most skillful and precise ways, and while service, presentation, cutlery, and environment all hold some importance, what ultimately matters most is how good everything tastes.

 And I’m pleased to report that most of what we had at Aji tasted pretty damn special.